On bounded ratios of minors of totally positive matrices: Concluding Remarks

-In order to describe $\mathcal{C}_{n}$ we need to find the whole list of its extreme rays.
-Thus, it will be useful to understand a `rule` which tells which ratios of minors correspond to extreme rays.
+In order to explicitly describe $\mathcal{C}_{n}$ we need to find an intrinsic description of its extreme rays, that is to understand a `rule` which tells which ratios of minors correspond to extreme rays.
 The set of primitive ratios comes from short Pl\"ucker relations, which are closely related to mutations in a cluster algebra of $Gr(n,2n)$ \cite{scott2003grassmannians}.
-In this cluster algebra extended clusters of Pl\"ucker coordinates are described by so called weekly-separated sets \cite{fomin2021introduction}.
-Thus, it is natural to associate a graph to each extreme ray, where Pl\"ucker coordinates correspond to vertices and two vertices are connected by an edge iff Pl\"ucker coordinates associated to them are weekly-separated.
-An interesting observation is that for some extreme rays which are not from the same orbit, corresponding associated graphs are isomorphic (clearly, graphs associated to the extreme rays from the same orbit of symmetries are isomorphic, since weekly-separated property is invariant under symmetries).
-There are two isomorphic graphs in Fig.21, where yellow Pl\"ucker coordinates correspond to the numerator and white to denominator of an extreme ray.
+In this cluster algebra extended clusters that consist of Pl\"ucker coordinates are given by so called weekly-separated sets \cite{fomin2021introduction}.
+Thus, it is natural to associate a graph to each extreme ray, in which Pl\"ucker coordinates label the vertices and two vertices are connected by an edge iff Pl\"ucker coordinates associated to them are weekly-separated.We plan to investigate the structure of such graphs.
+An interesting initial observation is that for some extreme rays which are {\em not} related by symmetries of Theorem \ref{thm:symm}, corresponding associated graphs are nevertheless isomorphic (clearly, graphs associated to the extreme rays related by symmetries are isomorphic, since the property of being weekly-separated is preserved by symmetries).
+In Fig.\ref{f21}, we present two isomorphic graphs associated to the second and fourth extreme rays from the list of Theorem \ref{t:main}, where highlighted Pl\"ucker coordinates correspond to the numerator and white to the denominator of the corresponding ratio.